Age in Reverse!!!!

 Who should get PRF Gel?

-Patients desiring “natural” treatments who are hesitant to have fillers and other more invasive procedures.
-Or, are afraid of looking “too done” like some Hollywood celebrities.
-PRF is 100% safe.
-There is no possibility of an allergic reaction since it comes from your body.
+Patients desiring “natural” treatments who are hesitant to have fillers and other more invasive procedures or who are afraid of looking “too done” like some Hollywood celebrities.
+PRF Gel is 100% safe.
+An allergic reaction is not possible since it comes from your body.
 There are no additives in the tube.

 PRP, PRFM, PRFM Gel – What are they?

-RP (Platelet Rich Plasma) and PRFM (Platelet Rich Fibrin Matrix) and PRFM Gel are created from your body’s own blood.
-PRP, PRFM, and PRFM (Platelet Rich Fibrin Matrix) Gel are all natural products which contain growth factors that heal and generate new skin.
-When injected into specific areas of the skin, they promote your own collagen to naturally smooth and tighten skin, softening wrinkles while improving skin texture and tone.
-The Platelet-Rich Fibrin Gel technique uses the latest generation of Smart Blood Concentrates to generate a complex Fibrin Matrix rich in Platelets, Leukocytes and Mesenchymal stem cells.
+You’ve probably heard of PRP (Platelet Rich Plasma).
+What is the difference between PRP (Platelet Rich Plasma), PRFM (Platelet Rich Fibrin), and PRFM Gel?
+They are all created from your body’s blood.
+PRP, PRF, and PRFM (Platelet Rich Fibrin Matrix) Gel are all-natural products that contain growth factors that heal and generate new skin.
+When injected into specific skin areas, they promote collagen to naturally smooth and tighten skin, softening wrinkles while improving skin texture and tone.
+The Platelet-Rich Fibrin Gel technique uses the latest generation of Smart Blood Concentrates to generate a complex Fibrin Matrix rich in Platelets, Leukocytes, and Mesenchymal stem cells.
+Think of these procedures as 3 tiers.
+Tier 1 is Platelet Rich Plasma (PRP), Tier 2 is Platelet Rich Fibrin Matrix (PRFM), and Tier 3 is PRFM Gel.
+The growth factors that regenerate skin and hair are released longer locally from PRF Gel than PRP or PRFM of the three tiers.
+This constantly releases growth factors and interleukins, accelerating tissue healing and regeneration and rejuvenating the face.
+Since 2011, Dr. Dyson has been at the forefront of injecting tier 2 PRF and advanced to inject tier 3 PRF Gel.

 Where is PRFM (Platelet Rich Fibrin Matrix) Gel Used?